UoB-COMSM0166/2025-group-10/README.md

 Our game, Up Up Angel, is inspired by the classic mobile game Doodle Jump, but we adapted it for desktop platforms by changing the auto-jumping mechanic into manual jumping.
 This gives players more control and creates a deeper sense of focus and challenge.

+Originally, our concept was similar to NS SHAFT, a game where players go downward step by step like descending stairs.
+However, to better fit the theme of angels and heaven, we decided to reverse the direction and create an upward-jumping experience instead.

 To give the game a unique atmosphere, we introduced the theme of heaven and hell.
 The player controls a small angel who jumps upward through floating clouds, avoiding ghosts and hellfire while collecting candies that restore health.
-These elements represent both the obstacles and moments of support we encounter in life.At the top of the game, the angel can collect a glowing halo, symbolizing their final transformation into a true angel.
+These elements represent both the obstacles and moments of support we encounter in life.
+At the top of the game, the angel can collect a glowing halo, symbolizing their final transformation into a true angel.
 This moment not only marks the player’s success but also represents a deeper message: with persistence and effort, people can reach their goals and ideals.

 Our goal was to design a game that feels positive and healing, yet still challenging.
 By combining symbolic visuals with simple but engaging mechanics, Up Up Angel offers players an experience that is both uplifting and meaningful.